velocityzen/queueue/readme.md

 ### bind(ctx, [method])
 bind default ctx and/or method for all tasks with no ctx and/or method defined

+### abort()
+cleans up the task queue, and will stop after all current tasks will be finished

 ### length()
 returns queue length